The entire book appears at this link with chapters added after appearing online:

 universe of front door to top of the stairs like the grand queen

-carnival bee greeting her visitors and passing on commands.
+carnival bee greeting her visitors, passing on loopy commands.

 While most of them seem interchangeable anonymous parts in